valbok/snu/README.md

 Regarding to real behavior of C. elegans there are few actions that we expect from the robot:

 1. Moving forward.
-2. In case of an obstacle move backward.
+2. Move backward in case of an obstacle.
 3. Turn left/right.

 # How